Anga Sanders, class of 1970

 Holding library: SMU Archives, DeGolyer Library

-View more collections held by the SMU Archives.
+View more collections held by DeGolyer Library.

 Before the parchment scrolls, and before the printing press, people communicated through stories—an oral tradition.
 Elders would tell tales to the young about their own pasts—as well as repeat the tales that their elders told them.
 Today, despite all the paper, publications, and government documents that are generated, there is still a place for people telling their stories, so that we can form a better understanding of the past.